cecpk/RocketMAD/docs/basic-install/index.rst

 Now you can install all the Python dependencies, make sure you're still in the directory of RocketMAD:

-Linux/OSX:

 .. code-block:: bash

   pip3 install -r requirements.txt

+.. note:: It's highly recommended to use a virtual environment <https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments>`_.
+A virtual environment is a Python environment such that the Python interpreter, libraries and scripts installed into it are isolated from those installed in other virtual environments.

 Building Front-End Assets
 ===========================

 In order to run from a git clone, you must compile the front-end assets with node.
-Make sure you have node installed for your platform:
+Make sure you have `node <https://nodejs.org/en/download/package-manager/>`_ installed for your platform.

- * Linux -- refer to the `package installation <https://nodejs.org/en/download/package-manager/>`_ for your flavor of OS"

-Once node/npm is installed, open a command window and validation your install:
+Once node/npm is installed, open a shell and validate your install:

 .. code-block:: bash